 - If you do not check the Add Python 3.7 to PATH checkbox, you will encounter an error when you run python in the command line, because you do not add the python executable file path in the PATH environment variable.

 2. Run Python

-After successful installation, open the command prompt window, when you type in python and see below output message, it means python has been installed successfully.
-The prompt character
+- After successful installation, open the command prompt window, when you type in the command python and see the below output message, it means python has been installed successfully.

 3. Set Python Executable Path In Environment Variable Path.

-- Right click the Computer in explorer and click Properties menu item in the popup menu list.
+- Right-click the Computer in windows explorer and click the Properties menu item in the popup menu list.

 - Click the Advanced system settings —> Environment Variables, then double click the Path variable name in the popup dialog.